Polarnatt/Expert_System/README.md

 # Expert_System
-Expert system project from an university
+Expert system project from the university